For packaging

 Glass is made from a mixture of sand, soda and lime which is heated to a temperature of 1600°C to melt it so that it is liquid and can take on various shapes.

 Glass is the leading material consumed and recycled in France.
-In 2021, more than 2.5 million tonnes of glass were collected and recycled out of the 2.6 million tonnes placed on the market, i.e. almost 9 out of 10 bottles.
+In 2023, more than 2.5 million tonnes of glass were collected and recycled out of the 2.6 million tonnes placed on the market, i.e. almost 9 out of 10 bottles (source CITEO)

 To be recycled, the glass is crushed and cleaned of impurities (labels, corks, infusibles, etc.) and then melted at a temperature of 1500°C degrees Celsius.